 Anderson Valley may be the best known wine-growing region in Mendocino County.
 Located near the Pacific Coast, this 15 mile long valley has a wide diurnal range, in that the daily high and low temperatures can be up to 40 or 50 degrees apart.
 The appellation also ranges in elevation from sea level up to 2500 feet.

-The climate and geography here create an excellent growing region for Pinot Noirs and Chardonnays, and the Anderson Valley is well known for those varietals as both still wines and sparkling wines.
-Riesling and Gewurztraminer also grow well here.
+The climate and geography here create an excellent growing region for Pinot Noirs and Chardonnays, and the Anderson Valley is well known for using those varietals to make both still wines and sparkling wines.
+Alsatian varietals such as Pinot Blanc, Riesling and Gewürztraminer also grow well here.

 Favorite Tasting Rooms in Anderson Valley

 Drew Family Wines – In 2004, Jason and Molly Drew purchased their property on a ridgetop overlooking Anderson Valley to the east and the Pacific Ocean 3 miles to the west.
-You can taste their excellent Pinot Noirs and Syrahs at The Madrones in Philo (where you can also find wines from Lula, Berridge, and Bink).
-Our favorites here are the Fog Eater, Gatekeeper’s Blend, McDougall Ranch, Valenti, and Monument Tree Pinot Noirs.
+Jason’s aim is to make beautiful examples of Pinot Noir and Syrah from sustainably farmed grapes which reflect the traditional nature of the varietals, the vineyard sites and the appellation.
+You can taste their excellent wines at The Madrones in Philo.
+Our favorites here include the Fog-Eater, Morning Dew Ranch, Valenti, Wendling Vineyard, and Estate Field Selections Pinot Noirs.
+We also like their Albariño and Valenti Syrah wines, as well as their “Sur La Mer” cider.
 9000 Highway 128, Philo 707-877-1771

 Philo Ridge Vineyards – Fred Buonanno and Heather McKelvey make small handcrafted lots of eleven wines but with a total production of only 2500 cases per year.
 The vineyards may be 5 miles up a dirt road, but you can find their tasting room in downtown Boonville right on Highway 128.
 We like the Chardonnay and Cabernet Sauvignon here the most.
-Philo Ridge is also part of the Coro Mendocino group, where winemakers create a signature blend individually crafted from Mendocino County grapes in accordance with strict bylaws.
+Philo Ridge is also part of the Coro Mendocino group, whose members create signature blends individually crafted by member wineries from Mendocino County grapes in accordance with strict bylaws.
 14125 Highway 128, Boonville 707-895-3036

-Roederer Estate – Champagne Louis Roederer is a family-owned company with over 200 years of history of fine winemaking.
+Roederer Estate Champagne Louis Roederer is a family-owned company with over 200 years of history of fine winemaking.
 In 1988, Roederer Estate’s Anderson Valley Brut debuted, and the first vintage cuvee (L’Ermitage) debuted in 1993.
-Given the lineage, the tasting room is a little more rustic than you may expect but this is our favorite source of sparkling wines in Anderson Valley.
-We absolutely love the L’Ermitage.
+This is our favorite source of sparkling wines in Anderson Valley, and we absolutely love the L’Ermitage.
 4501 Highway 128, Philo 707-895-2288

 Favorite Food Stops in Anderson Valley